rwpalmer/DFPlay/ff.md

 Please recognize this as a "brainstorming concept" ... not something that is full thought out.

-Personally, I'd also like the ability to override tab names
+Personally, I'd also like the ability to override tab names because the page name returned by many web sites is not meaningful.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNjA4NjUzMDQsMjEyNTc0MzMyMCwxMT
+eyJoaXN0b3J5IjpbMTE1MzU4NjE0NSwyMTI1NzQzMzIwLDExND
-Q5ODIwNDA2XX0=
+k4MjA0MDZdfQ==
 -->